-Particulars March 31, 2024 March 31, 2023 Present value of unfunded obligations 1,656 1,063 Expenses to be recognized in the statement of profit and loss 711 (99) Discount rate (per annum) 7.15% 7.20% Salary escalation rate (per annum) 8.00% 8.00%
+Particulars March 31, 2025 March 31, 2024 Present value of unfunded obligations 1,059 1,656 Expenses to be recognized in the statement of profit and loss (554) 711 Discount rate (per annum) 6.55% 7.15% Mortality Indian Assured Lives Mortality (2012-14) Ult.
+Salary escalation rate (per annum) 8.00% 8.00%

-The liability for earned and sick leave is recognised and measured at the present value of the estimated future cash flows to be made in respect of all employees at the reporting date.
+The liability for earned and sick leave is recognised and measured at the present value of the estimated future cash flows to be made in respect of non-billing employees at the reporting date.
 In determining the present value of the liability, attrition rates and pay increases through promotion and inflation have been taken into account.